 New Hampshire Estuaries Project

-Jones, Steve, "Impacts of Wastewater Treatment Facilities on Receiving Water Quality" (2007).
-PREP Publications.
+Jones, Stephen H., "Impacts of Wastewater Treatment Facilities on Receiving Water Quality" (2007).
+PREP Reports & Publications.
 131.